 This workshop will be framed around a recent scoping review, which synthesises the ways older LGBTQ+ people’s holistic needs have been recognised in research and in holistic need identification tools used in health and social care practice.
 The scoping review has identified both strengths and limitations in existing approaches, revealing the lack of consensus on what constitutes the distinct and pressing needs for people who identify under this banner.
 We will bring together global scholars, care practitioners, and community representatives with a stake in this area, for evidence sharing, discussion, and fostering future collaborative work.

-Upon registering you may be invited, subject to available spaces, to an optional consensus exercise that will be undertaken prior to the workshop commencing.
+Upon registering you may be invited, subject to available spaces, to an optional e-Delphi consensus exercise that will be undertaken prior to the workshop commencing.
 This is aimed at developing identifying a set of ‘core needs’ for older LGBTQIA+ people with the ambition of starting to develop an international framework.

 ORGANISERS